boo-shehab/Microverse-Student-project-1/README.md

 # Microverse-Student-project-1

-> Description the project.
+this is a project from microverse to creat a heading mobile page.

 ## Built With

-- Major languages: Html, Css,javascript, Linters
+- Major languages: (Html, Css,javascript, Linters)

 - Frameworks: No framework used

-- Technologies used: Git, Github
+- Technologies used: (Git, Github)

 ## Authors